Tondejphajin/raspicar/README.md

 # Raspberry Pi Self-Driving car

-In this project, we used a Raspberry Pi 4B and various sensors to build a self-driving car.
+In this project, I used a Raspberry Pi 4B and various sensors to build a self-driving car.
 The Raspberry Pi Cam v.2 was used for image processing and lane tracking which working together with lane tracking sensors, while ultrasonic sensors were used to detect obstacles in the car's path.
 Temperature sensors were also included to monitor the car's internal and external temperature.
-Using these sensors and the Raspberry Pi's powerful processing capabilities, we were able to develop a fully autonomous vehicle that can navigate its surroundings and make decisions on its own.
+Using these sensors and the Raspberry Pi's powerful processing capabilities, I am able to develop a fully autonomous vehicle that can navigate its surroundings and make decisions on its own.

 ## Getting Started
 Here are the detailed instructions for getting started with your Raspberry Pi 4B self-driving car project: